notofonts/noto-docs/src/miniarticles/NotoSansLepcha.md

 # Noto Sans Lepcha

-Noto Sans Lepcha is a sanserif design intended for general use for the Lepcha script.
+Noto Sans Lepcha is a sanserif design for texts in the Lepcha script.

-It contains 141 glyphs and 6 OpenType features, and supports 82 characters from the Unicode blocks: Lepcha.
+Noto Sans Lepcha contains 141 glyphs, 6 OpenType features, and supports 82 characters: Lepcha.

 ## Supported writing systems